niranjankala/niranjankala.github.io/about/index.md

 theme: purple
 ---

-I am a web focused developer mostly working using Microsoft .Net technologies.
+I am a web/windows focused developer mostly working using Microsoft .Net technologies.
 Occasionally, I end up working on non web related projects.
-I am based in Abu Dhabi, United Arab Emirates and work for C4 Advanced Solution as Application Developer.
+I am based in Noida, India and work for MothersonSumi Infotech & Designs Ltd as Module Leader.
 This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes.

 ## Stack Overflow